oliverlee/rules_clang_tidy/README.md

 bazel build //... --config=clang-tidy-export-fixes
 ```

-If only a subset of checks needs to be run, those can be specified with `extra-options`.
+If only a subset of checks needs to be run, those can be specified with
+`extra-options`.
+This flag can be specified multiples times.

 ```sh
 bazel build //... --config=clang-tidy-export-fixes \